Digital and Intelligence Service: Defence Cyber Command

-SAF C4 Command/Cybersecurity Task Force

-The SAF C4 Command/Cybersecurity Task Force secures and handles the SAF's Command, Control, Communications and Computers (C4) capabilities.
-It is the amalgamation of the C4 Operations Group (C4OG) and Cyber Defence Group (CDG).
+The Defence Cyber Command (DCCOM) comprises the Cybersecurity Task Force (formerly under the SAF C4 Command/Cybersecurity Task Force) and the Defence Cyber Organisation.
+The command is charged with defending the cybersecurity of the entire nation and cooperates closely with the Cyber Security Agency through the Cyber Protection Group.

 Digital Defence Command

 The Digital Defence Command consists of the Electronic Protection Group (EPG) and Psychological Defence Group (PDG), which assist the SAF in electronic protection and psychological defence respectively.

 DIS Training Command

 The DIS Training Command facilitates the training of DIS personnel.
-The command will be established in 2023.

-Digital Ops-Tech Centre

-The Digital Ops-Tech Centre is the heart of the SAF's digital expertise.
-It partners with various governmental agencies, academic institutes and industry specialists to develop the DIS' digital domain.
+Joint Intelligence Command